ACTC Mission, 2016

 - Sample papers to help with members with publications.

-- Discounts off regular conference registration fee down to $ 175 for graduate students/teaching assistants of Institutional Member institutions.
+- Discounted conference registration fees for graduate students and teaching assistants at Institutional Member institutions.

-- ACTC Qualitative, Narrative, Liberal Arts Assessment: This new assessment program will foreground core text teaching and student liberal learning in a narrative, rather than statistical, fashion.
-Institutional members may contact email@example.com.
+- ACTC Qualitative, Narrative, Liberal Arts Assessment: An assessment program, organized by institutional cohorts, that foregrounds core text teaching and student liberal learning in a narrative, rather than statistical, fashion.